-Sometimes removal of a tooth is the ideal treatment option.
-There may be significant decay rendering it unrestorable, gum disease resulting in compromised support for the tooth, or a fracture extending below the gum line which cannot be repaired.
+Although extractions are always a last resort, there are situations where the complete removal of a tooth is the best treatment option.
+There may be significant decay rendering it unrestorable or the presence of gum disease resulting in compromised support for the tooth or a fracture extending below the gum line, which cannot be repaired.
 Teeth are also sometimes removed for orthodontic purposes, or if they can adversely affect other teeth or pose a risk of infection (wisdom teeth).

 The most common wisdom tooth that can cause issues is that which only erupts partially in the mouth.
 The main risk that this may pose is the potential for infection between the overhanging gum tissue and the tooth itself.

 Impacted wisdom teeth are usually removed because of the problems they are causing or because of the problems that may arise if they remain in the mouth.
 In many cases, damage caused by wisdom teeth is not visible on the surface.
-X-rays of the mouth are therefore necessary to see what is going on underneath the gum, and to determine what type of extraction is required.
+X-rays of the mouth are therefore necessary to see what is going on underneath the gum, and to determine what type of extractions are required.

 How do you remove an erupted tooth?

 You may hear people talk about getting a tooth, “pulled.”
 This is an unfortunate term, as we don’t pull out teeth to remove them.
 If we did, we could damage the surrounding teeth, gums, and bone.
 If a tooth needs to be removed, we numb the area around it and then “luxate” it.
 That is, we move the tooth from side to side until it is loose and then lift it out.
 Sometimes we will cut the tooth into two or more pieces to remove it safely, especially if it has several roots going in different directions.

 What can I expect after I have my tooth removed?